Spearfoot/utility-scripts-for-freenas-and-vmware-esxi/README.md

 Requirements:
 * The SSH service must be enabled on the ESXi host and public key logons configured from the FreeNAS VM where you wish to execute the scripts.
 * The VMware Tools or equivalent (e.g., Open VM Tools) must be installed on all VMs.
 This enables the ESXi host to gracefully shut down the VMs when necessary.
-* The scripts are configured to live in a directory named /mnt/tank/systems/scripts - you will need to edit them to match their location on your system.
+* The scripts are configured to live in a directory named `/mnt/tank/systems/scripts` - you will need to edit them to match their location on your system.
-* You will need to edit the host.config and esxi.config files to suit your environment.
+* You will need to edit the `host.config` file to suit your environment.

 ***
 # esxi-poweroff-host.sh